David-VTUK/CKA-StudyGuide/RevisionTopics/02-Workloads & Scheduling.md

 # Understand how resource limits can affect Pod scheduling

 At a namespace level, we can define resource limits.
-This enables a restriction in resources, especially helpful in multi-tenancy environments and provides a mechanism to prevent pods from consuming more resources than necessary, which may have a detrimental effect on the environment as a whole.
+This enables a restriction in resources, especially helpful in multi-tenancy environments and provides a mechanism to prevent pods from consuming more resources than permitted, which may have a detrimental effect on the environment as a whole.

 We can define the following:

 Default memory / CPU **requests & limits** for a namespace

-Minimum and Maximum memory / CPU **constraints **for a namespace
+Minimum and Maximum memory / CPU **constraints** for a namespace

-Memory/CPU **Quotas **for a namespace
+Memory/CPU **Quotas** for a namespace

 ## Default Requests and Limits

-If a container is created in a namespace with a default request/limit value and doesn’t explicitly define these in the manifest, it inherits these values from the namespace
+If a container is created in a namespace with a default request/limit value and doesn't explicitly define these in the manifest, it inherits these values from the namespace

 Note, if you define a container with a memory/CPU limit, but not a request, Kubernetes will define the limit the same as the request.